larskotthoff/notmuch-sync/README.md

     - 4 bytes unsigned int length of requested file
     - requested file
 - if --delete is given:
+    - remote to local:
         - 4 bytes unsigned int number of IDs in the DB
+        - for each of the IDs:
+            - 4 bytes unsigned int length of ID
+            - ID
+    - local to remote:
+        - 4 bytes unsigned int number of IDs to delete
         - for each of the IDs:
             - 4 bytes unsigned int length of ID
             - ID
 - from remote only: 6 x 4 bytes with number of tag changes, copied/moved files, deleted files, new messages, deleted messages, new files